oracle-livelabs/adb/shared/adb-sqldevweb/adb-sqldevweb.md

 3. When possible, ADW also *caches* the results of a query for you.
 If you run identical queries more than once, you will notice a much shorter response time when your results have been cached.

-4. You can find more sample queries to run <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/sample-queries.html" target="\_blank">in the ADW documentation</a>.
+4. You can find [more sample queries to run](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/sample-queries.html) in the ADW documentation.

-Please *proceed to the next lab*.
+You may now **proceed to the next lab**.

 ## Learn more